Conor Lane: Career

 Conor Lane was appointed to the national panel of referees for the senior championship panel in 2012.
 In 2013, he refereed the All-Ireland Minor final.

 The Derry manager severely criticised Lane after the team exited the 2015 All-Ireland SFC to Galway.

 In March 2016, he officiated at his first Club Senior Final in Croke Park when Ballyboden played Castlebar Mitchels in the All-Ireland Senior Club Football Championship final.

 Lane was chosen as the referee for the 2016 All-Ireland Senior Football Championship Final (drawn game) between Dublin and Mayo; He was chosen as the referee for the 2018 All-Ireland Senior Football Championship Final between Dublin and Tyrone, his second All-Ireland final in three years.

 Lane also took charge of the 2019 All-Ireland Senior Football Championship Final replay between Dublin and Kerry.

 Lane would also referee the 2021 All Ireland semi-final between Mayo and Dublin.
-In the aftermath he would receive a massive amount of critism for his performance.
-Most notably he would completely neglect player safety.
-After allowing the game to continue despite player Eoghan Mcgloughlin being knocked out and, having his jaw broke following a shoulder to the face.
-This would lead to outcry from Mayo supporters.
-He would also receive massive backlash from Dublin due to many more dodgy calls.

 Notable games Conor Lane has officiated in include: